Can dogs eat mango?

 What should I do if my dog ate a mango pit?

-Contact your vet immediately.
-A mango pit can cause choking or intestinal blockage, both of which are medical emergencies.
-Don’t try to induce vomiting without veterinary guidance.
+Call your vet straight away.
+A mango pit can cause choking or intestinal blockage, and both need immediate attention.
+Don’t try to make your dog vomit without your vet telling you to.

 Can dogs eat dried mango?

-Plain dried mango without added sugar is safe in small amounts, but it’s much higher in sugar and calories than fresh mango.
-Fresh is always the better option.
+Plain dried mango without added sugar is okay in small amounts, but it’s got a lot more sugar and calories than fresh mango since the water’s been removed.
+Fresh is the better option.

 How do I know if my dog is allergic to mango?